-She is the undisputed Afro-Puerto Rican Queen of Salsa and a role model for emerging salseros and salseras.
-Furthermore, she is the only woman who played a significant role in La Sonora Ponceña’s long and illustrious trajectory.
+YOLANDA RIVERA is the Undisputed Afro-Puerto Rican Queen of Salsa, a role model for emerging salseros and salseras, and the only woman who played a lead role in La Sonora Ponceña’s long and illustrious trajectory.

-Yolanda Rivera was born in Ponce in 1951 and grew up in a large musical family.
-At eight, through her sister, a Cuban music aficionado, she met her idol, Celeste Mendoza (“La Reina del Guaguanco”) and grew up absorbing a broad range of Cuban and Puerto Rican music including Los Van Van, Los Papines, Cachao, Ismael Rivera, Chamaco Rivera, and Pete “El Conde” Rodriguez to name a few.
+She was born in Ponce in 1951 to a large musical family.
+At eight, through her sister, a Cuban music aficionado and seamstress, Yolanda met her idol, Celeste Mendoza (“La Reina del Guaguanco”).
+“She came to my house and gave me an LP.
+She was a wonderful dancer, singer, and influence.”
+Other significant influences include Los Van Van, Los Papines, Israel Cachao Lopez, Ismael Rivera, Chamaco Rivera, and Pete “El Conde” Rodriguez.

-She launched her career in Ponce in 1968, with the local group, Roberto y La Nueva Ley.
+Yolanda launched her career in Ponce in 1968, with the local group, Roberto y La Nueva Ley.
 One year later, she and her brother moved to New York.
-Shortly after that, she joined Willie Rosario’s orchestra as a back-up (coro) singer.
+Shortly after that, she joined Willie Rosario’s orchestra as a backup (coro) singer.

-In 1975, Rivera returned to Puerto Rico.
-After a stint with the group Roberto y su Chango, she debuted as a lead singer on Orquesta Terrfica’s Sabor a Pueblo (1976).
+In 1975, Yolanda returned to Puerto Rico.
+After a stint with the group Roberto y su Chango, she debuted as the lead singer on Orquesta Terrfica’s Sabor a Pueblo (1976).

-In 1984 Rivera gave birth to a daughter with a severe disability.
-After seeking several opinions in Puerto Rico and finding the diagnosis unacceptable, she moved to Miami, where her daughter underwent a series of surgeries and treatments and made a full recovery.
+In 1984 Yolanda gave birth to a daughter with a severe disability.
+After seeking several opinions in Puerto Rico and finding the diagnosis unacceptable, she put her career on hold for approximately two years and moved to Miami, where her daughter underwent a series of critical surgeries and recovered.

-In 1995 she reunited with La Sonora Ponceña and appeared on the album, Apretando.
-Also, on the percussionist, Wendell Rivera’s album Portfolio, which is notable for the song, Vuelvo a Cantar, where Rivera proclaims her triumphant return.
+In 1995 Yolanda reunited with La Sonora Ponceña and appeared on the album, Apretando.
+The same year she appeared on Wendell Rivera’s album titled Portfolio, which is notable for the song, Vuelvo a Cantar, whose lyrics proclaim her triumphant return to the music scene.

-In 2000, La Sonora Ponceña celebrated its 56th Anniversary with the release of the album, Y Seguimos Haciendo Historia and a variety of singers including Yolanda, Hector “Pichie” Perez, Willie Colon, Danny Davila, Luigi Texidor, Ismael Miranda, Cano Estremera, and Andy Montañez among others.
-Also, in 2001, she shared the stage with Adalberto Santiago, Tito Allen, and Ray de la Paz on Ray Barretto’s 50th Anniversary.
+In 2000, La Sonora Ponceña celebrated its 56th Anniversary and released the album, Y Seguimos Haciendo Historia, which featured a variety of singers including Yolanda, Hector “Pichie” Perez, Willie Colon, Danny Davila, Luigi Texidor, Ismael Miranda, Cano Estremera, and Andy Montañez among others.
+Also, in 2001, she celebrated Ray Barretto’s 50th Anniversary with Adalberto Santiago, Tito Allen, and Ray de la Paz.

-In 2009, Rivera and Adalberto Santiago received lifetime achievement awards.
+In 2009, Yolanda and Adalberto Santiago received lifetime achievement awards.
 Also, La Sonora Ponceña celebrated its 55th Anniversary.
-A highlight of the event was Rivera’s interpretation of the (now classic) anthem, Borinquen.
-Also, her stunning white outfit, which doubled as a Puerto Rican flag.
+A highlight of the event was Rivera’s interpretation of the classic Puerto Rican anthem, Borinquen, and a white outfit, which doubled as a Puerto Rican flag.

-In 2013, Rivera released her first and only highly acclaimed production as a leader, La Hija de Guaguanco (Melaza Records).
-The album was well-received in the Caribbean and Latin America but, didn’t receive the airplay and recognition it deserved in the U.S. (currently out-of-print and difficult to find).
+In 2013, Yolanda released La Hija de Guaguanco (Melaza Records), her first production as a leader.
+The album was well-received in the Caribbean and Latin America but, did not receive the airplay, or the recognition it deserved in the U.S. (the record is currently out of print).

-In 2019, I enjoyed seeing Rivera (for the first time) and La Sonora Ponceña perform at Lehman College in the Bronx.
-Before a full house, the group, and special guest, tresero Nelson Gonzalez performed the hit after hit and ignited the room received several well-deserved standing ovations.
+In 2019, I had the pleasure of seeing Yolanda perform with La Sonora Ponceña at Lehman College in the Bronx.
+Before a full house, the group, and master tresero Nelson Gonzalez performed Sonora’s hits, ignited the room, and received several well-deserved standing ovations.

-I recently caught up with Rivera on Facebook, where she maintains an active online presence (Yolanda Rivera Oficial).
-The conversation was brief, but I learned about two independent productions that are not commercially available.
-The album, 46, and the single, El Moño.
+Recently, I caught up with Yolanda on Facebook, where she maintains an active presence (Yolanda Rivera Oficial).
+The conversation was brief, but I learned about two independent productions that are only available through Yolanda’s Facebook page: The album, 46, and a single titled, El Moño.

-Rivera’s hits include Ahora Si, Hasta Que Se Rompe El Cuero, Se Formo, La Rumba en el Patio, Madrugando, Borinquen and, Lo Mio Es Cantar (Borinquen is her personal favorite).
+Some of Rivera’s memorable hits include Ahora Si, Hasta Que Se Rompe El Cuero, Se Formo, La Rumba en el Patio, Madrugando, Borinquen and, Lo Mio Es Cantar (Borinquen is her personal favorite).